richardkwo/google-voice-vote/README.md

 4. Edit `vote-pattern.txt`.
 Each row has two fields separated with a TAB.
 The first field is the content of SMS.
 The second field is to whom that vote should be counted.
 For example, if one rule reads "001\tSAM", then Sam earns one vote for each "001" SMS received.

-Warning:
+Note:
   * These patterns are matched from top to bottom.
   * Each number can only vote for one option.
 Only the first vote will be counted if a number sends more than 1 SMS.
 Yet, you can easily configure this behavior by editing the script!

 5. Run `python vote-fetch.py`.
 It will prompts you with `Record a new vote (N) or continue with record (C)?`.
 Choose (N) if you want to start a new vote.
 Choose (C) if you want to resume a previous voting.
 It will recover from `vote-record.txt` and then continue counting based on that.

 6. Now check out `voting-now.png`.
 It is bar-plot image that is refreshed every 15 seconds.
 You can display a real-time voting results with an auto-refreshing image viewer!